drocheam/optrace/docs/source/installation.rst

 **Installing the latest official release**

 #.
-Find the newest release at the `Releases page <https://github.com/drocheam/optrace/releases>`__ and download the .tar.gz archive from the Assets section
+Download the optrace .tar.gz archive from the `latest release <https://github.com/drocheam/optrace/releases/latest>`__
 #.
 Open a terminal
 #.
 Run :bash:`pip install <path to archive>`, where :bash:`<path to archive>` is the path to the archive downloaded in the first step